flying-huckleberry/Less-Slingload-Voice-Assist/README.txt

   three_to_ground
   cargo_ground_reset (on the ground, release)

-The following sounds have been muted:
+The following sounds have been MUTED:

  cargo_ropes_normal	(load is hanging steady, take it away) cargo_ropes_normal_2	(load is hanging steady)